 WHY DO WE NEED TO TAKE ACTION NOW?

 Every year, between 9 and 12 million tonnes of plastic waste is tipped into the ocean – around 17 tonnes every minute.

-80% of this marine pollution comes from the land, mainly by way of rivers.
-In fact just ten rivers – in Asia, Africa and South America – transport 90% of the total volume of plastic debris.
+Marine plastic pollution comes from the land, mainly by way of rivers.
+1000 rivers – in Asia, Africa and South America –transport 80% of the total volume of plastic debris.

 Plastic pollution is a relatively recent phenomenon and directly related to the increase in the global production of plastic materials since the 1950s.